Chronovyan/4everCode/docs/tutorials/prologue/phase0_accidental_catalyst.md

 description: Documentation for tutorials\prologue\phase0_accidental_catalyst.md
 weight: 140
 draft: true
+date_created: '2025-06-07'
+status: draft
+last_updated: '2025-06-07'
 ---

 # Phase 0: The Accidental Catalyst

-*Setting: Professor Thorne's Lab - Prologue*
+## Setting: Professor Thorne's Lab - Prologue

-## The Discovery
+### The Discovery

-*A dimly lit, cluttered university research lab.
+A dimly lit, cluttered university research lab.
 Dust motes dance in the few shafts of light penetrating the gloom.
 Old equipment, draped in sheets, lines the walls.
-Alex, an intern, looks around with a mix of curiosity and trepidation, having just found a way into this forgotten section.*
+Alex, an intern, looks around with a mix of curiosity and trepidation, having just found a way into this forgotten section.

 Alex pushes open a heavy, unmarked door, revealing a section of the university's advanced research wing that hasn't seen use in months, maybe longer.
 This was Professor Alistair Thorne's domain before his abrupt, unexplained "sabbatical."
 The air is stale, carrying the scent of old electronics and ozone.
 Equipment of strange design, a bizarre fusion of modern components and what look like ancient artifacts, are haphazardly arranged.